AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/building-person-scoring-model.md

 **Step 5** - Remember, scoring is an iterative process!
 Continuously review and adjust scores and thresholds as you gather more data for analysis.

-## Exercise 2 - Identifying the right fit with Demographic Scores
+## Exercise 2 - Identify the right fit with demographic scores

 Now that you have defined the activities indicating buying intent, you should complete the scoring model with your Ideal Prospect Profiles.
 To identify whether a prospect is the right fit for further sales conversation, it's important to assign demographic scores in addition to behavioral scores so that the model helps determine the best leads in terms of fit and intent.